TedHusted/awake/awake.md/awake.md

 “I just don’t know, lieutenant,” says Park.

 The agents stand near an office doorway.
-The office is lined with frosted windows and walnut trim.
+Frosted windows and walnut trim line the office.
 Inside the room, a fit person with thinning grey hair, is sitting behind an ancient wooden desk.

 Park goes on, “We can’t find a mechanical cause, and Brent didn’t seem to have any personal issues.
 He had a healthy bank account balance.
 His credit card was always paid in full.
-According to his sibling, Brent traveled to a different country every year for vacation.
+According to his sibling, Brent vacationed in a different country every year for vacation.
 He played softball and online games, took holidays, and worked. — Life of Riley.”

-Park immediately regrets her choice of words.
-The news of Brent’s death the day before reached them just as the Thursday morning meeting started.
+Park regrets her choice of words.
+The news of Brent’s death the day before reached them as the Thursday morning meeting started.

 “Geller made a mistake at work,” Park continues.
 “Some experimental code escaped the laboratory, but everyone is loving the experiment.”